According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Lux, also known as illuminance, measures how intense a light is on a surface.
 A lux is equal to one lumen per square meter.
 A typical household living room has around 50 lux while a grocery store has 750 lux.

-Color rendering is a quantitative measurement of how the colors of an object will appear in a certain light source when compared to how it would appear in sunlight.
+Color rendering is a quantitative measurement of how the colors of an object will appear in a certain light source compared to how it would appear in sunlight.
 A high CRI means that the light source provides good color perception compared to sunlight.
 When looking for lighting for someone with low vision, you should choose lighting with a CRI of 80 or higher as it provides good color perception.

 Color temperature is a little more subjective, meaning some people may find that they see better with a specific color temperature.
 This term is used to describe the appearance of light from a light bulb and it is measured in Kelvin.
 The color temperature will either be more warm with yellow, red or orange or colder like white or blue.
 Most people stay away from lighting at either end of the spectrum as the lighting is either extremely warm or cold.
 Low vision optometrists will often recommend lighting that has adjustable color temperature, which allows for the greatest flexibility.
 Some people will find that colder temperature lighting is better for daylight hours while warmer temperatures are better at night.